After Seeing A Pandemic Was Coming, Perdue And Loeffler Invested In Body Bags

-Category: World Politics Hits: 7As the saying goes, there's a special place in hell for people like David Perdue and Kelly Loeffler.
+Category: World Politics Hits: 11As the saying goes, there's a special place in hell for people like David Perdue and Kelly Loeffler.
 Hopefully, that doesn't mean the U.S. Senator any longer. via MeidasTouch After Kelly Loeffler and David Perdue received classified briefings on COVID-19, they downplayed the risks and invested in body bags.
 Loeffler and Perdue are dead wrong for Georgia.
 This video was produced in partnership with Progress Action Fund.

 Read more https://crooksandliars.com/2020/12/after-seeing-was-coming-perdue-and